LibreOffice/core/desktop/test/deployment/dependencies/readme.txt

-using XML namespaces; version21other.oxt additionally contains an unsatisfied dependency (and should thus not install in any OOo version).  version22.oxt contains a dependency on OOo 2.2 (and should thus only install in OOo 2.2 or later).  version10000.oxt contains a dependency on the hypothetical OOo version 10000 (and should thus not install in any OOo version).  versionempty.oxt contains an empty value attribute and versionnone.oxt lacks the value attribute;
-neither is allowed by the spec, but the current implementation treats both as pre OOo 2.1 versions (and the extensions should thus install in OOo 2.1 or later).
+using XML namespaces; version21other.oxt additionally contains an unsatisfied dependency (and should thus not install in any OOo version).  version22.oxt contains a dependency on OOo 2.2 (and should thus only install in OOo 2.2 or later).  version23.oxt contains a dependency on OOo 2.3 (and should thus only install in OOo 2.3 or later).  version10000.oxt contains a dependency on the hypothetical OOo version 10000 (and should thus not install in any OOo version). versionempty.oxt contains an empty value attribute and versionnone.oxt lacks the value attribute; neither is allowed by the spec, but the current implementation treats both as pre OOo 2.1 versions (and the extensions should thus install in OOo 2.1 or later).

 All of the following testcases should result in the Unsatisfied Dependencies dialog being displayed and the extension not being installed: